cmkobel/CompareM2/docs/20installation.md

 Installing into isolated environments is best practice in order to avoid side effects with other packages.

+!!! info
+    If you want to develop new rules in the Assemblycomparator2 pipeline, you should consider following [the development version installation instructions](https://github.com/cmkobel/assemblycomparator2/blob/master/readme-development.md).
+The development version contains the full git repository and is purely conda-based so you can affect the next version of the Apptainer-compatible Docker image.

 ## Optionally: Testing the installation

 Now you will be able to run asscom2.
 You can use the example data in path "tests/MAGs" to check that everything works.
 The first time you run asscom2 it will show the message "Pulling singularity image docker://cmkobel/assemblycomparator2."
 This might take some time depending on your network bandwidth as it downloads a +4GB Docker image that contains all the conda environments needed for each analysis.

 ```bash

 # Activate the newly created conda environment containing the asscom2 launcher.